Waupaca County Court Records

 Marriage Records

 Marriage certificates in Waupaca County are maintained by the Waupaca County Register of Deeds.
-Marriage records are classified as confidential under Wisconsin law and may only be obtained by individuals named on the record, their immediate family members, or authorized legal representatives.
+Under Wisconsin law, marriage records are confidential and may only be obtained by individuals named on the record, their immediate family members, or authorized legal representatives.
 To request a copy, eligible applicants must submit a completed Marriage Certificate Application to:

 Waupaca County Register of Deeds